 The full list of federally threatened, endangered, proposed, candidate, and other species of concern is available through USFWS IPaC (USFWS 2017a).
 The Salinas Park Addition parcel and immediately adjacent waterbodies do not include any critical habitat.
-Gulf Sturgeon critical habitat exists to the south
+Gulf Sturgeon critical habitat exists to the south of the site in the Gulf of Mexico, but the property and proposed improvements do not directly abut the Gulf of Mexico.

-Telephus spurge, a plant species that occurs primarily in wet prairies, savannahs, and pine flatwoods, could be present near the Salinas Park Addition site.
-Prior development likely minimizes the potential for this species to occur in the site.
-However, the waterfront property to the north of Cape San Blas Road may potentially provide some habitat for this plant.
+A plant survey was conducted for Telephus spurge in October, 2017.
+Telephus spurge occurs primarily in wet prairies, savannahs, and pine flatwoods, which are present at the Salinas Park Addition site and waterfront property to the north of Cape San Blas.
+Prior development at the Salinas Park Addition likely minimized the potential for this species to occur in the site.
+The plant survey determined that there were no Telephus spurge at either the Salinas Park Addition or waterfront property sites.

-In preliminary discussions with USFWS and NMFS, the agencies determined that it is unlikely that any threatened and endangered mammal, bird, reptile, or amphibian species are present on the site (USFWS and NMFS representatives, personal communication, August 7, 2017).
+In consultation with USFWS and NMFS, the agencies determined that it is unlikely that any threatened and endangered mammal, bird, reptile, or amphibian species are present on the site and the FL TIG anticipates this alternative will have no effect on protected species (USFWS and NMFS representatives, personal communication, December, 2017).